alexferl/echo-boilerplate/README.md

 with [12-factor](https://12factor.net/).

 ## Features
-- [JWT](https://jwt.io/) for authentication with with access and [refresh](https://auth0.com/blog/refresh-tokens-what-are-they-and-when-to-use-them/) tokens.
+- [JWT](https://jwt.io/) for authentication with access and [refresh](https://auth0.com/blog/refresh-tokens-what-are-they-and-when-to-use-them/) tokens.
  The access token can be sent in the `Authorization` header or as an HTTP cookie.
 See [echo-jwt](https://github.com/alexferl/echo-jwt).
 - [Casbin](https://casbin.io/) for RBAC.
 See [echo-casbin](https://github.com/alexferl/echo-casbin).
 - [OpenAPI](https://www.openapis.org/) for request and response validation.
 See [echo-openapi](https://github.com/alexferl/echo-openapi).